 The Counseling Center offers a number of services aimed at helping individuals experiencing perfectionism and low self-esteem, including:

-To begin any of these services, please first schedule an intake appointment.
+To begin any of these services, please first schedule a brief assessment.

 How to overcome perfectionism